Making a movie or video is a complex process involving many different steps.

 Make any necessary adjustments based on their feedback.

-Once your shooting script is finalized, distribute copies to all key members of your production crew.
+Once your shooting script is finalized, you’re finally ready to distribute copies to all key members of your production crew!

-Just because your script is complete doesn’t mean it won’t undergo changes as part of the preproduction and production process.
+Just because your script is complete doesn’t mean it won’t change as part of the preproduction and production process.

 How many revisions can you expect?